Gambling Addiction: Symptoms, Triggers, Treatment

 • Turning to fraud or theft to acquire money for gambling

 To recognize gambling addiction, the symptoms do not always have to appear in their full capacity.
-A few of the signs of compulsive gambling can be enough to recognize and stop the addiction.
+A few of the signs of compulsive gambling can be enough to recognize and stop the addiction, learn more here.

 Want to check if you have a problem.
 Try our self-assessment test: